oreillymedia/cloud-function-template/README.md

 During the development lifecycle we are using node 6.11.5 and es6 as standards for writing.
 ESlint and jest are standards for linting and testing.

-Notice in the project template there is a functions directory, this stores the set of functions that server a similar feature or service.
+Notice in the project template there is a a single index.js module, this stores the set of functions that serve a similar feature or service.
 By default there are 2 sample functions httpHelloWorld and eventHelloWorld.  http* is triggered by a web request while event is triggered by pubsub events.

+Cloud functions are limited to deploying functions from one module so when writing if multiple function deployments will reside in one project they must be exported from the main index.js.
+AWS Lambda and Kubeless do not have this limitation and multiple js modules can be deployed simultaneously.
+This is a current limitation with google cloud functions only

 We can use google-cloud-emulator to deploy and test a function locally to ensure it is working as expected.
 Serverless offers this with their invoke local method but it does not support google cloud functions… yet.